sachindoddaguni/application-tracking-system/readme.md

 *If the script says "command not found" or something similar, run chmod +x ./setup.sh.
 This grants the script execution privileges.
 Depending on your setup, this may occur for the boot_dockerless files, amongst others.
 The same command will fix the issue.*

+# J-Tracker 2.0 - Your Job Tracking Assistant

+## Troubleshooting

+If you encounter issues while using J-Tracker 2.0, here are some common problems and their solutions:

+### Problem 1: Unable to Start the Application

+**Symptoms:** The application doesn't start, or you encounter an error when trying to run it.

+**Solution:**
+1. Ensure you have met the installation requirements mentioned in the README.
+2. Double-check that you have the required versions of Python and npm installed.
+3. Make sure you have executed the setup script using `./setup.sh` to install necessary packages.
+4. Check for any error messages in the console output and address them accordingly.

+### Problem 2: Database Connection Issue

+**Symptoms:** The application fails to connect to the database, whether local or hosted on MongoDB Atlas.

+**Solution:**
+1. Verify that you have followed the instructions for hosting the database correctly, depending on whether you're using a local MongoDB or MongoDB Atlas.
+2. Double-check the connection string in your `app.py` file and ensure it's correct.
+3. If you're using MongoDB Atlas, ensure that you've created an `application.yml` file with the correct credentials.
+4. If you're experiencing issues with repository secrets for CI, make sure they are correctly added in the repository settings.

+### Problem 3: Dockerization Issues

+**Symptoms:** Problems with Dockerizing the application.

+**Solution:**
+1. Ensure you have Docker installed and running.
+2. Check the Docker setup instructions in the README and follow them carefully.
+3. If you encounter issues with containerization, check for any specific error messages and research them or seek help from the project's community.

+### Problem 4: Email Notifications Not Working

+**Symptoms:** You're not receiving email notifications for job application deadlines.

+**Solution:**
+1. Make sure you've set your job application deadlines within the application.
+2. Confirm that your email notification settings are correctly configured.
+3. Check your spam folder for any misplaced notifications.
+4. If you're still facing issues, refer to the project's documentation for the email notification feature or seek help from the project's community.

 ## Getting Started:
 ### Boot:
 To run a testing environment, run: